 Legal questions and requirements:

 You do not need a trapping licence to take this course.
 In fact, this course is designed for non-trappers to experience life on a trapline.
 In Ontario you are allowed to join a licensed trapper on their line without holding a licence of your own.
 Snowshoe hares are managed in Ontario under the Small Game hunting licence.
 To set snowshoe hare snares, you will require a valid hunting licence with Small Game seal.
-While great trapping ponds don’t always make great fishing locations, if you wish to fish on this course you will require a valid Ontario fishing licence.
+While great trapping ponds don’t always make great fishing locations, there may be some opportunity to fish.
+If you wish to fish on this course you will require a valid Ontario fishing licence.

 Yes, individual animals are killed by trapping, but the important distinction to us is that ecosystems and populations are left intact.
 Done correctly, this is a sustainable system that has been practiced for thousands of years.
 We feel that harvesting our meat locally and sustainably allows us to be a part of a system that ensures wilderness areas are valued and protected and reduce our dependence on the food production industry.